-(9) Currency Risks Relating to Investments by the Fullerton Lux Sub-Funds which are Denominated in RMB and in Other Asian Currencies government.
+(10) Currency Risks Relating to Investments by the Fullerton Lux Sub-Funds which are Denominated in RMB and in Other Asian Currencies

+The RMB is not a freely convertible currency and is subject to foreign exchange control policies of and repatriation restrictions (including regulations governing QFIs) imposed by the PRC government.
 If such policies or restrictions change in the future, the position of the Fullerton Lux Sub-Funds or their investors may be adversely affected.
 Conversion between RMB and other currencies is subject to policy restrictions and promulgations relating to RMB and relevant regulatory requirements.